ndayishimiyeeric/floozz/README.md

 # floozz
-##   facilating energy contract flows between producers and consumers
+##   Facilitating energy contract flows between producers and consumers

 Here we simulate a simple environment where **Consumers**, **Producers**, communicate daily through a **Market** agent to book for their energy needs and pay.